rlr-lab/haplotypes_workflow/README.md

 |--subgraphs|*integer*, Number of subgraphs to run MCL (default: 1)|
 |--abundance|*float*, A threshold for filtering low-abundance haplotypes. (default: 0.01)|

+See the RVHaplo documentation [here](https://github.com/dhcai21/RVHaplo) and the journal article describing the software [here](https://doi.org/10.1093/bioinformatics/btac089).

 ## Reference and Regions

 ### HIV